AirshipCMS/Docs/Quickstart-Guide/0-Welcome.md

 We love efficiency!
 So we built a CMS focused on _developer workflow & deployment_ so we could get projects started instantly, developed quickly, and launched painlessly.

-This 10-minute Step-by-Step Guide will walk you through a simple development workflow using Airship CMS.
-Once you've mastered the basics, _create your own frontend dev workflow_ that works for you!
+This 10-minute Step-by-Step Guide will walk you through a stripped-down, simple development workflow using Airship CMS.
+Once you've mastered the basics, use a frontend dev stack and process that works for you!

 This Guide will walk you through the very basics of:
 1. Provisioning your first Airship-hosted site